 Developing countries now contribute more than half of global emissions, and this share is growing at a fast pace.
 But, most of the world’s emissions come disproportionately from the wealthy citizens of the world, irrespective of their nationality.
-We estimate that in 2008, half of the world’s emissions came from just 700 million people.
-These facts encapsulate the challenge of creating an agreement that assigns fair emissions targets to nations.
+Back in 2008, half of the world’s emissions came from just 700 million people, and the overall picture hasn’t changed.
+Such facts encapsulate the challenge of creating an agreement that assigns fair emissions targets to nations.

 Once the world agrees on a global emissions trajectory based on a stabilization target (2 °C, for example), we need a framework to come up with national allocations.
 Suppose we could measure every global citizen’s annual emissions and line them in increasing order according to their emissions.
 Suppose that the global emissions target for a certain year can be met if we cap all individual emissions at a certain level.
 This gives us the universal “individual emissions cap” for that year.
 We can obtain national emissions targets using the individual emissions cap and a similar procedure at the national level.
 The idea is illustrated in Figures 1-3.

 A global emissions target of say 30 billion tons in 2030, instead of a “Business As Usual” (BAU) projection of 42 Billion tons, would imply an “individual emissions cap” of 10.8 tons of CO2 to meet the target.
 About 1.1 billion people are affected by the cap, almost equally divided between U.S., China, other developed countries (rest of the OECD), and the rest of the world.
 Nations with a large number of high emitters, like the U.S. or Australia, have a more stringent target.